Best Value for Money

 |Inbuilt marketing features support everything from email marketing to paid advertisements||Small learning curve when you first get started with the platform|

-Square Online Store’s sign up process involves answering a few questions about your business.
+Square Online’s sign up process involves answering a few questions about your business.
 Once you have an account, it only gets easier.
-Remember, this is Weebly’s software, and Weebly has the second highest customer score of any builder we’ve put through user testing – so we’re not surprised by Square Online Store’s impressive ease of use.
+Remember, this is Weebly’s software, and Weebly has the second highest customer score of any builder we’ve put through user testing – so we’re not surprised by Square Online’s impressive ease of use.

 However, there’s plenty to like about this approach, too.
 The main selling point, from our point of view, is that you’re building a site that takes into account best ecommerce practice specifically for your industry.